radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 This is a way of proactively and rapidly triggering a connection DOWN notification from the network stack.
 These liveliness checks are essentially redundant in the presence of an application-layer watchdog, but may provide more rapid notifications of connectivity issues.

-# Packet / Connection Handling
+# RadSec Packet and Connection Handling

-This section defines the behavior for RADIUS/(D)TLS peers for handling of incoming packets and establishment of a (D)TLS session.
+This section defines the behavior of RadSec endpoints for the handling of establishment of a (D)TLS session and sending and receiving RADIUS packets.

-Whenever "(D)TLS" or "RADIUS/(D)TLS" is mentioned, the specification applies for both RADIUS/TLS and RADIUS/DTLS.
-Where "TLS" or "RADIUS/TLS" is mentioned, the specification only applies to RADIUS/TLS, where "DTLS" or "RADIUS/DTLS" is mentioned it only applies to RADIUS/DTLS.

 Server implementations MUST support both RADIUS/TLS and RADIUS/DTLS.
 Client implementations SHOULD implement both, but MUST implement at least one of RADIUS/TLS or RADIUS/DTLS.

 ## (D)TLS requirements

-As defined in {{portusage}}, RADIUS/(D)TLS clients MUST establish a (D)TLS session immediately upon connecting to a new server.
+As defined in {{portusage}}, RadSec clients MUST establish a (D)TLS session immediately upon connecting to a new server.

-RADIUS/(D)TLS has no notion of negotiating (D)TLS in an ongoing communication.
+RadSec has no notion of negotiating (D)TLS in an ongoing communication.
 As RADIUS has no provisions for capability signaling, there is also no way for a server to indicate to a client that it should transition to using TLS or DTLS.
 Servers and clients need to be preconfigured to use RADIUS/(D)TLS for a given endpoint.
 This action has to be taken by the administrators of the two systems.